aiven/devportal/README.rst

 To run the spell check locally, you will need to have `Vale <https://github.com/errata-ai/vale>`_ installed on your computer and available on your path.

 * Check links: ``make linkcheck``
-* Check spelling: ``make spell``
+* Check spelling and usage: ``make spell``

 For documentation on how we use Vale, see `our Vale README <.github/vale/README.rst>`_.

-If the spellchecker is rejecting words that are valid (such as technology terms), double check the spelling and capitalisation.
-If it's upset about the use of a capitalised word in a title, then add the word for ``.github/vale/styles/Aiven/capitalization_headings.yml``, and otherwise add it to the Aiven dictionary at  ``.github/vale/dicts/aiven.dic``.
-Please note that we try not to add the names of commands to the dictionary (for instance, ``jq`` or ``kcat``).
-See the section on dictionaries in `our Vale README <.github/vale/README.rst>`_
+This also explains how to add new words to the dictionary, or alter the things that Vale checks.

 Navigation structure
 ''''''''''''''''''''